the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 let middleName = null;
 ~~~~~~~

-Newer and less used data types are [Symbol (ES2015)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) and [BigInt (ES2020)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) which I will not cover in this book, because they are not very much adopted yet.
+Newer and less used data types are [Symbol (ES2015)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) and [BigInt (ES2020)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) which I will not cover in this book, because they are not widely used yet.
 As a JavaScript beginner and even as advanced JavaScript developer, for a while you will not cross these data types.

 ![](images/data-types.png)